Bird Box (novel): Film adaptation

+Bird Box (2018)

 Film rights to Bird Box were optioned by Universal Studios in 2013, prior to the book's release.
 Scott Stuber and Chris Morgan were initially set to produce the film, with Andy Muschietti (It, Mama) as director and Eric Heisserer in negotiations to pen the script.
 Netflix then acquired the rights of the book with Sandra Bullock and John Malkovich in starring roles, Morgan co-producing, Heisserer writing, and Susanne Bier as the director.

+Bird Box Barcelona (2023)

 A spin-off sequel, Bird Box Barcelona, was released on Netflix on July 14, 2023.